 During the War of 1812, Cape Cod bore the brunt of British aggression.
 The British Navy blockaded all the Cape ports, raided the harbors and seized vessels with abandon.
 They came ashore to steal crops and livestock.

 They extorted money from every Cape Cod town but Barnstable, Falmouth, Sandwich and Orleans.
-And they cut off shipping to Nantucket, and the starving islanders voted neutrality during the war.
+They cut off shipping to Nantucket, and the starving islanders voted neutrality during the war.

 But Falmouth stood firm against the British.
 Not only did Falmouth refuse to bribe the Royal Navy, the Falmouth Artillery Company routinely fired guns at British ships that passed by.
 That made the town an especially appealing target.